Sutton River (Missisquoi River tributary): Course in the United States

 From the Canada-US border, the course of the Sutton River, now called the North Branch Mississquoi River, descends 2.7 kilometres (1.7 mi) to the southwest in an agricultural area, forming two curves toward the southeast, crossing Pinnacle Road.[4]
 The North Branch Mississquoi River then flows into a bend in the north bank of the Missisquoi River.

 From the Canada-US border, the course of the Sutton River descends 2.7 km to the southwest in an agricultural area, forming two curves toward the southeast, and crossing the Pinnacle Road.
-The Sutton River flows into a bend in the north bank of the Missisquoi River, which, just as it rises in Quebec.
+The Sutton River flows into a bend in the north bank of the Missisquoi River.
 This confluence is located 0.7 km west of downtown Richford, Vermont.
 The road that runs along the west side of this American segment of this stream is called North Branch Rd.

 Flood zone

 The by-law relating to the town planning program for the town of Sutton mentions a flood zone along the Sutton river, between Schweizer road and the boundary of the municipality of Abercorn.

 During the night of July 14 to 15, 1997, torrential rains fell on the valley of the Sutton river.
 A bridge on a tributary of the west bank of the Sutton River on Claybank Road (which takes the name of Frontier Road at Frelighsburg) in Abercorn was badly damaged.
 The flood took the bottom of the road and the wooden structure of the bridge crashed into the bottom of the stream.
 The debris blocked the branches carried by the current.
 Almost all of Abercorn's roads were damaged, notably Spencer and Church streets.